hossman/jenkins-reports/README.txt

      - more details about any failure mentioned in the /reports...
      - CSV with detailed list of test (method) results (PASS and FAIL) ... if and only if tests were run
      - full build logs ... if and only if at least one test failure occured (to save space)
+     - NOTE: the file modification times of all files in this dir (should) match when the job was run, (acording to the feed) even if we fetched those files much later

 TODO: customize the venus template to add some pretty links to the reports & raw job-data